pulumi/pulumi-hugo/themes/default/content/blog/reducing-our-error-rate/index.md

 ---
 title: "Reducing Our Error Rate 17x YoY"
 date: 2023-03-20
-meta_desc: How one process helped us decreate our error rate 17x in one year.
+meta_desc: How one process helped us decrease our error rate 17x in one year.
 meta_image: error_rate.png
 authors:
     - evan-boyle